 Friday, December 4

 Tickets for Retro Film Series double features are $9 for both films.
 Films are not sold individually.
 Retro passes are available at the beginning of each new season.
 New seasons begin each January and July.

-Tickets and passes for the January-June 2015 series are on sale now.
+Tickets and passes for the July-December 2015 series are on sale now.
 Tickets can be purchased online or at the box office; Retro passes can only be purchased at the box office.
 The Retro Pass is $75 and is good for all Retrofantasma, RetroClassics, RetroTreasures and RetroAmore series from July through December, 2015.